Head of design and creative director of FRANKSLAND

 What do you love most about Bali?

-The Balinese people and its culture.
-These are the two things that enticed me to Bali and since the very beginning of my career, they are the reason that I am still here.
+Still the Balinese people and its culture.
+These are the two things that enticed me to Bali.
+Since the very beginning of my first visit until now, they are the reason that I am still here.

 Who is your Local Legend and why?